Physical Therapy Guide to Anterior Cruciate Ligament Tear

 Anterior cruciate ligament injury.
 Medscape website.
 Accessed June 16, 2016.

 Logerstedt DS, Snyder-Mackler L, Ritter RC, Axe MJ, Godges JJ; Orthopaedic Section of the American Physical Therapy Association.
 Knee stability and movement coordination impairments: knee ligament sprain.
 J Orthop Sports Phys Ther.
 2010;40:A1–A37.
-Free Article.
+Article Summary on PubMed.

 Eitzen I, Moksnes H, Snyder-Mackler L, Risberg MA.
 A progressive 5-week exercise therapy program leads to significant improvement in knee function early after anterior cruciate ligament injury.
 J Orthop Sports Phys Ther.
 2010;40:705-721.
-Free Article.
+Article Summary on PubMed.

 Risberg MA, Holm I. The long-term effect of 2 postoperative rehabilitation programs after anterior cruciate ligament reconstruction: a randomized controlled clinical trial with 2 years of follow-up.
 Am J Sports Med.
 2009;37:1958–1966.
 Free Article.